 Before Uganda adopted the electronic system, a visa on arrival was not as easy to obtain as before.
 That was because the Government of Uganda decided to replace the visa on arrival with the electronic visa.
 As a result, facility of getting a Uganda visa on arrival was limited, and sometimes, delays occurred.
-The question was why you would risk spending hours on end at the Entebbe Airport or at the land border when you could invest 15 minutes of your time and use iVisa’s services?
+The question was why you would risk spending hours on end at the Entebbe Airport or at the land border when you could invest 15 minutes of your time online and use iVisa’s services?
 When you left, you did not know how much time you would spend waiting for your document to be released, and leaving it to chance was just bad planning.

 What is your alternative?